andrebask/thesis/06 - intro.md

 We address the problem of .

-We present an extension of the compiler.
+We present an extension of the compiler .

 ## Outline
 The following chapters are organized as follows.
 Chapter 2 provides a survey of related work.
 It discusses common techniques for implementing `call/cc` present in literature.
 Then it also compares different approaches to implement first-class continuations on the JVM.